Fraccas/WebtoonColorizer/README.md

 | `EDGE_TOLERANCE` | `0.02` | Fraction of pixels per row allowed to be non-dark (handles compression artifacts) |
 | `DEBUG` | `false` | Set to `true` to save intermediate images to `./debug/` |

+### Character Colors

+Character descriptions are defined in the `PROMPT` constant in `colorizer.js`.
+Edit these to match your webtoon's characters for consistent colorization across panels.

 ### Output Dimensions

 Webtoon hosting platforms require specific slice dimensions.
 Common sizes: